10XGenomics/enclone/README.md

 want to update.
 At a later date, there will also be separately numbered releases that have passed a more extensive set of tests.

+It is not necessary to compile enclone, unless you want to contribute to the `enclone` codebase.
+Please see [compilation](COMPILE.md).

 <b>3.
 Download test data.</b>  Type the following to download the `enclone` test datasets
 (and the source code, but you probably won't need that):
 ```